-If S is red, a single rotation between parent and grandparent, with appropriate color changes, restores property 3 between X and P. Case 3 (red sibling) can force us to do multiple rotations recursively
+If S is red, a single rotation between parent and grandparent, with appropriate color changes, restores property 3 between X and P.

+Case 3 (red sibling) can force us to do multiple rotations recursively

-- Bottom-Up insertion strategy must be recursive. - Solution: - On the way down the tree to the insertion point, if ever see a black node with two red children, swap the colors.
+- Bottom-Up insertion strategy must be recursive. - An alternative: - If we ever had a black node with two red children, swap the colors and black balance stays. - Details next...